gregg971/artfully_app/README.md

 An Open-source application to run your arts organization.
 Features include:

 * Free and paid ticketing on the web
+* Discount codes
 * Patron tracking
 * Patron importing and exporting
-* Order tracking
+* Order tracking, importing, and exporting
 * Door lists
-* Box office
+* Box office for in-person sales
+* Advanced patron searching

 And coming soon...

-* Advanced patron searching
 * [Mailchimp](http://mailchimp.com) integration
+* Completely re-designed person record interface.
+* Memberships
+* Flex-passes

 # About

 Creating your own Artful.ly OSE installation requires a basic understanding of Git, Heroku, Ruby and Rails.

+**If you don't know what any of that means** then you probably want our [hosted event ticketing version of Artful.ly](http://www.artful.ly)

 ## Dependencies